If you're a smartphone user, you're probably wondering: how much data do you need?

 Data Usage Types

 As you are aware, there are plenty of activities that you can do online, so it only makes sense that each activity features their own levels of data usage.
 After all, some online activities will drain more data more than others.
-For example, streaming music via Apple Music weighs more on data compared to browsing the official Jokes subreddit.
+For example, HD video streaming, or streaming music via Apple Music weighs more on data compared to when you just browse the web reading text content.

 Here is an overview of the data types and examples of activities for each, complete with tips on how to reduce the data amount consumed.